Al-Fath ibn Khaqan: Succession dispute and assassination

 According to al-Tabari, a story later circulated that al-Fath and Ubayd Allah were forewarned of the plot by a Turkic woman, but had disregarded it, confident that no-one would dare carry it out.
 On the night of 10/11 December, about one hour after midnight, the Turks burst in the chamber where the Caliph and al-Fath were having supper.
 Al-Fath was killed trying to protect the Caliph, who was killed next.
 Al-Muntasir, who now assumed the caliphate, initially claimed that al-Fath had murdered his father, and that he had been killed after; within a short time, however, the official story changed to al-Mutawakkil choking on his wine.
 The murder of al-Mutawakkil began the tumultuous period known as "Anarchy at Samarra", which lasted until 870 and brought the Abbasid Caliphate to the brink of collapse.

 Cultural activity

 Thoroughly assimilated into the Arabic culture, with an "impressive command of Arabic", al-Fath was a prominent member of Samarra's literary circle, and notable as a patron of many writers and poets, such as the writer al-Buhturi, or the historian al-Tha'labi.
 Perhaps his most notable protégé was Abu Uthman Amr ibn Bahr al-Jahiz, who dedicated his work Fi manaqib al-Turk ("On the Merits of the Turks") to his benefactor.
 Al-Fath was himself an author, but of his works only the titles of three books, and 13 verses have survived.
 He also assembled a large library, which contained many philosophical works, and which was frequented by many scholars of the time; the historian Hugh Kennedy calls him "the greatest bibliophile of his day".
 His palace in Samarra, built by his father, later became a caliphal residence, known as Jawsaq al-Khaqani.

+Family

+His daughter Fatimah married al-Mu'tazz, the son of al-Mutawakkil.